Solved

 How we test air purifiers

-We rank each product based on coverage, performance, design, and the all-important price.
-When assessing coverage, we want to know that the air purifier can cover the area it claims to, and we can test for this by spraying deodorant or lighting an incense a certain number of meters away, and seeing whether the purifier picks it up.
+We rank each product based on coverage, performance, design, noise and price.
+When assessing coverage, we want to know that the best air purifier can cover the area it claims to, and we can test for this by spraying deodorant or lighting an incense a certain number of meters away, and seeing whether the purifier picks it up.

-Performance is tested by how quickly and efficiently the purifier can purify the air.
+Performance is tested by how quickly and efficiently the appliance can purify the air.
 Usually, there'll be an air quality indicator, so we can track how long it takes for the purifier to, say, change the air quality from 30% to 100%.
-This reflects the purifier's fan speed, purification efficiency and essentially the Clean Air Delivery Rate.
+This reflects the purifier's fan speed, purification efficiency, and the Clean Air Delivery Rate.

 An air purifier can cost anywhere between $200 and $1,500.
-More expensive purifiers can cover larger areas, have more detailed air quality insight or have other functions available, like heating or cooling.
-We assess whether the price reflects the performance and feature set on offer.
+More expensive purifiers can cover larger areas, have more detailed air quality insight, or have additional functions such as heating or cooling.
+We assess whether the price reflects the performance and features on offer.

 FAQs